pixelkarma/PkRouter/README.md

 # PkRouter (Draft)

-PkRouter is a fast and robust router intended to be used for API creation in PHP.
-JSON in, JSON out.
-It has no dependencies
+PkRouter is a fast and robust modern PHP router intended to be used for API creation.
+It has no dependencies, and encourages an object oriented approach.

-PkRouter was created to fill the space between unopinionate routers, and _way too opinionated_ routers.
+PkRouter was created to fill the space between unopinionated routers, and _way too opinionated_ routers.
 I would like to express my appreciation for [AltoRouter](https://github.com/dannyvankooten/AltoRouter/), which inspired me to make my own.

 ## Features